Today,

 Hi, Tom!
 Nice to meet you.
-Please tell your readers about yourself.
+Please tell your readers

 -